 Our role is to find solutions and deliver capabilities that span the entire domain of C5ISR networks and systems regardless of the platform.

-We work closely with industry, academia, DoD, and other national research organizations to influence research investments and adopt, adapt, and mature new scientific breakthroughs.
+We work closely with industry, academia, Department of War, and other national research organizations to influence research investments and adopt, adapt, and mature new scientific breakthroughs.

 Our mission is executed through two core directorates.